johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-02-12-wpf-and-mystic-meg-or-playing.md

 ---
-title: "WPF and Mystic Meg or Playing Futurologist"
+title: 'WPF and Mystic Meg or Playing Futurologist'
 authors: johnnyreilly
 tags: [SPA, WPF]
 hide_table_of_contents: false
 ---

 Time for an unusual post.
 Most of what gets put down here is technical "how-to's".
 It's usually prompted by something I've been working on and serves, as much as anything else, as an aide-memoire.
 Not this time.

 I’ve been watching the changes in the world of development of the last couple of years and I’ve come to a controversial conclusion...
 So I wanted to write about it.
 Hopefully I'll be able to return to this in 5 years and say "wow - I'm so insightful - almost visionary really".
 Or not.
 Either way, let's put it out there - it's sink or swim time.
 Ready for it?
 Here’s my bet: WPF will die.

 Sounds dramatic right?
 OK - I've overstated my case just to get you to read on (I should work for the tabloids).
 Let me flesh this out a little.
 First of all, I think WPF is a fine technology - great apps are built with it.
 My personal favourite being the fantastic [GitHub for Windows](https://github.com/blog/1151-designing-github-for-windows).
 And actually I don't think WPF will die at all.
 What I think will happen is that it will become a more niche way to build applications.